 Searching for some facts about Africa?
 I know it sounds cliche, but there is just nothing like Africa.
 There are so many wonderful countries, animals to see, unique cultures, and a variety of unique activities to partake in that it makes picking one place impossible almost.

 We spent a wonderful year traveling Africa and there is simply nothing in this world like it.
 I do realize Africa is a whole continent and there are many things to know about different parts of Africa.
 It’s a varied land with many Africa facts, so we wanted to pick out just a few that may pique your interest.

 1. Africa is HUGE

 This is one of the most important facts about Africa to understand.
 It is very, very big.
-Yes, the giant that is Asia takes the number one spot for the largest and most populous continent on Earth, but Africa comes in at second and takes up a lot of space.
-We spent a whole year checking out some of the best places to visit in Africa, and obviously didn’t even scratch the surface!
+Yes, Asia’s giant takes the number one spot for the largest and most populous continent on Earth, but Africa comes in second and takes up a lot of space.
+We spent a whole year checking out some of the best places to visit in Africa and obviously didn’t even scratch the surface!

 2. Earth’s surface area is 6% of Africa